Objects > SD-WAN Link Management > Path Quality Profile

 applications are more sensitive to packet loss than to jitter or

-latency, so you could set packet loss to high sensitivity for the
+latency, so you could set packet loss to high sensitivity, which causes

-If you leave the sensitivity settings for latency, jitter, and
+If you let the sensitivity settings for latency, jitter, and

-packet loss at the default setting (medium) or if you set all three
+packet loss remain at the default setting (medium) or if you set

-parameters to the same setting, the order of preference for the
+all three parameters to the same setting, the order of preference

-profile is packet loss, then latency, and then jitter.
+for the profile is packet loss, latency, jitter.